 The scheme claims that this prize giveaway occurs every 5-billionth search and provides fake details of previous winners.
 The prior winner supposedly won a "Samsung KU6179 Ultra HD TV", and others are listed to have won valuable Google Play, Sony, Samsung, and Apple brand prizes.

-The scheme urges users to select one of the three graphic representations of gift-boxes - in order to claim their prize.
-It must be emphasized that "Chrome search contest 2021" is a scam, and all of the information provided by it is false.
-Hence, it is strongly advised to simply close the site running this scheme.
+The scheme urges users to select one of the three graphic representations of gift-boxes in order to claim their prizes.
+Note that "Chrome search contest 2021" is a scam, and all of the information provided by it is false.
+You are strongly advised to simply close the site running this scheme.

-Should that be impossible, the Windows Task Manager must be used to end the browser's process.
-It is crucial not to restore the previous browsing session upon reopening the browser - as that will also reopen the scam page.
+Should that be impossible, use Windows Task Manager to end the browser process.
+It is crucial not to restore the previous browsing session upon reopening the browser, as this will also reopen the scam page.

-As mentioned in the introduction, the sole aim of online scams is to generate profit for scammers.
-The fake prize scam model often operates by requesting victims to pay to receive the nonexistent prize.
+As mentioned, the sole aim of online scams is to generate profit for scammers.
+The fake prize scam model often operates by asking victims to pay to receive the nonexistent prize.

-Browser hijackers are another type of PUAs; they operate by modifying browser settings and restricting/denying access to them - in order to promote fake search engines.
-The promoted web searchers seldom can provide search results, so they redirect to Google, Bing, Yahoo, and other legitimate search engines.
+Browser hijackers are another type of PUA.
+They operate by modifying browser settings and restricting/denying access to them in order to promote fake search engines.
+The promoted web searchers seldom can provide search results, and so they redirect to Google, Bing, Yahoo, and other legitimate search engines.

-What is more, most PUAs have data tracking abilities.
-Information of interest includes: browsing and search engine histories, IP addresses, geolocations, and personally identifiable details.
-The gathered data is then monetized by being shared with and/or sold to third-parties.
+Most PUAs have data tracking capabilities.
+Information of interest includes browsing and search engine histories, IP addresses, geolocations, and personally identifiable details.
+The gathered data is then monetized by sharing with and/or selling to third-parties.

-Therefore, it is highly recommended to remove all suspicious applications and browser extensions/plug-ins immediately upon detection.
+Therefore, remove all suspicious applications and browser extensions/plug-ins immediately upon detection.

 |Name||Chrome search contest 2021 pop-up|